-When ever you try sewing knits and stretching fabric for the first time, it can seem like a challenge.
-A little knowledge can go a long way so you can successfully sew knits and stretching fabric.
+Whenever you try sewing knits and stretching fabric for the first time, it can seem like a challenge.
+A little knowledge can go a long way so you can successfully sew knits and fabrics that stretch.

 01 of 07

 Fabric is available in all different weaves and forms.
 A knit fabric is one that is made up of loops of fibers versus fibers that are woven horizontally and vertically or just fibers that are smashed together.
-Because of the loops knit fabrics stretch.
-They may stretch from every direction or they may only stretch in one direction.
+Because of the loops, knit fabrics stretch.
+They might stretch from every direction or they might only stretch in one direction.

 02 of 07

 - Whenever you are sewing with a sewing machine, you should always allow the feed dog to feed the fabric under the sewing machine needle.
 It is very easy to pull at stretching fabric as it is being sewn and then you will see wavy or curled seams.
 Too much pressure on the presser foot also can cause the fabric to stretch even if you are allowing the feed dog to feed the fabric.
 Refer to your sewing machine manual to learn how to adjust the pressure on the presser foot.
 There are special edge treatments for stretching fabrics to create what is called a lettuce edge but that is not an effect you want on a seam.